cloudfoundry-attic/cf-abacus/doc/faq.md

 ### How to get Usage Data from CF?

-We are currently building a prototype for reporting Cloud Foundry app runtime usage data to Abacus.
-You can have a look at the CF bridge [source](../lib/cf/bridge).
+We have a prototype for reporting Cloud Foundry app and service runtime usage data to Abacus.
+You can have a look at the CF application bridge [source](../lib/cf/applications) and CF services bridge [source](../lib/cf/services).

-What we currently do is to:
+What we currently do for applications is to:
 - obtain an oauth token from CF
 - list app usage events
 - report linux-container metrics

+For services we do:
+- obtain an oauth token from CF
+- list service usage events
+- report linux-container metrics

-For now we basically report the memory used.
+For now we basically report the memory used and the number of service instances.

-The same approach can be applied to service usage events.
-However we're not aware of any useful metrics (besides the number of instances) present in the service usage events.
-This is due to the fact that CF does not know what the service actually does.
-Instead the service providers can report the metrics they want to charge for to Abacus.
-This can happen in the service broker itself or in dedicated bridge that fetches the metrics from the broker and reports the usage to Abacus.

 ### Is there an API to cancel or correct entries?